 Do you know someone who deserves to be recognised for all his or her hard work?
 Archery GB is once again inviting nominations for the ontarget Club and Volunteer Awards.

-Now in their fifth year, the ontarget awards aim to recognise, reward and celebrate clubs and volunteers that are working hard to help archery grow or who work behind the scenes to help a club run smoothly.
+The awards aim to recognise, reward and celebrate clubs and volunteers that are working hard to help archery grow or who work behind the scenes to help a club run smoothl

 To access the nomination form online click here.
 Alternatively, download the nomination document here.